MichaelJbyte/Microsoft-365-Admin-Center/README.md

 # Microsoft-365-Admin-Center
-Lab focused on familiarizing with the Microsoft 365 Admin Center layout to better my understanding of user settings, common troubleshooting scenarios, and everyday routines.
+Lab focused on familiarizing myself with the Microsoft 365 Admin Center layout to improve my understanding of user management, common troubleshooting scenarios, and daily IT support tasks.
 4/13/26

 This lab simulates an office environment utilizing the Microsoft 365 Admin Center.
 I achieved greater knowledge of the layout by performing regular IT tasks such as user creation and management, policy enforcement, license distribution, and password resets.